Payne-in-Bahrain/u2_lessons_intro_to_mongoose/README.md

 Mongoose is the goto when performing CRUD data operations on a MongoDB database.

-Using Mongoose is easier and more productive than working directly MongoDB.
+Using Mongoose is easier and more productive than working directly with MongoDB.

 As stated on Mongoose's homepage: